 Justice Scalia added to his dissent that, "The ironic result of the court's error is this: The only arrestees to whom the outcome here will ever make a difference are those who have been acquitted of the crimes of arrest."

-The Koffel Law Firm strongly advocates for each arrestee's Fourth Amendment rights, and stands with Justice Scalia and the other justices who voted in the minority in their dissent.
+Koffel Brininger Nesbitt strongly advocates for each arrestee's Fourth Amendment rights, and stands with Justice Scalia and the other justices who voted in the minority in their dissent.